Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data: Predictions with the calibrated model

 That said, we are interested in comparing with small system data from multiple experiments, and both STAR and PHENIX have published $p_T$-dependent $v_n$ measurements in these three systems~\cite{PHENIX:2018lia, STAR:2022pfn}.
 We note that the large ``discrepancy'' between the STAR and PHENIX $v_3$ measurements in d-Au has been a particular source of debate~\cite{STAR:2022pfn}.
 An earlier prediction of these two measurements using a hand-tuned version of our model was shown in~\cite{Zhao:2022ugy}, highlighting that the discrepancy can largely be accounted for by the experimental details in each measurement.
 In our results we note that the posterior (in the fifth row of Fig.~\ref{combined_small_systems}) is largely consistent with both measurements, though it more closely describes PHENIX data.

 As we can see in Fig.~\ref{combined_small_systems}, the posterior is indeed overall consistent with the data from STAR and PHENIX across all measurements.
-It is relatively wide, especially for the $v_2$ in p-Au from both experiments, the $v_2$ in $^3$He-Au from PHENIX, and the $v_3$ in p-Au from STAR.
-However, there is a hint of bi-modality in the posterior for the same observables, particularly for the p-Au $v_2$, where the separation between groups of samples is of the order of the width of the posterior.
-Unlike with the comparisons to the $\eta$-dependent data in Figs.~\ref{PHENIX_dNdeta} and \ref{PHENIX_v2}, these features in the $p_T$-dependent data may be quantitatively significant in obtaining additional constraints.
+It is relatively wide compared to experimental uncertainties, especially for the $v_2$ in p-Au from both experiments, the $v_2$ in $^3$He-Au from PHENIX, and the $v_3$ in p-Au from STAR.
+Even though none of these $p_T$-dependent datasets in the additional small systems is clearly at odds with the predictions, the width of the posteriors holds promise for obtaining additional constraints by including the datasets in future calibrations.